s0/leaf-browser/README.md

 * Ability to move tabs around.
 * Touch-Screen friendly interactivity for managing tabs.
-* Ability to "pin" tabs to prevent navigating away.
 * Allow creation of different users, and switching users for particular tabs.
   (This could for example allow you to log in to certain sites with different users at the same time).